ymonika/DesignPatterns/README.md

 In the adapter pattern, a wrapper class (i.e., the adapter) is used translate requests from it to another class (i.e., the adoptee).
 In effect, an adapter provides particular interactions with an adoptee that are not offered directly by the adoptee.

+Facade Design Pattern:
+It is used to identifying a simple way to realize relationships between entities the Facade can be used to hide the inner workings of a third party library, or some legacy code.
+All that the client needs to do is interact with the Facade, and not the subsystem that it is encompassing For example, in web services, one web service might provide access to a number of smaller services that have been hidden from the caller by the facade

 #Specification.COMMENT